 - 1-Day Ticket pricing is based on a tiered system.
 You can view the prices by date at disneyland.disney.go.com/park-availability/

-- Multi-day tickets are not subject to tiers and must be used within 13 days of first use.
+- Multi-day tickets are not subject to tiers and must be used within 13 days of first use, except for SoCal promo tickets.

-- You can get discounted Disneyland Resort multi-day tickets at Undercover Tourist.
+- You can get discounted Disneyland Resort multi-day tickets and SoCal promo tickets at Undercover Tourist.

 While ticket booths are open, you can only upgrade and purchase tickets at the booth for dates that have availability.
 We highly suggest purchasing in advance.
 Your favorite frogs offer Disneyland tickets too!
 If you bought a 1-Park Per Day ticket (either 1-Day or Multi-Day) and want to upgrade to a Park Hopper ticket, you can do that at the ticket booths.
 It will not affect your reservation, but you can only upgrade and purchase tickets at the booth for dates that have availability.

 How to Make a Reservation

 We have everything you need to know in our guide to Disneyland's new theme park reservation system.
 When you purchase through Disneyland directly, you now make your reservation before purchasing.
 If you purchase through Undercover Tourist or are using an existing ticket, follow these instructions.

 To make a reservation: